bschneier/credit-cards-api/README.md

 be used to create JSON web tokens used by the API for authentication.
 The name and location of this file can be set in ./config/default.json.
 After reading the encryption keys from the text file, the API will delete the file.
 So that file will have to be restaged each time the API is redeployed or restarted.
-The API uses the bcryptjs npm package to encrypt and decrypt the mongo db password stored in the config file.
+The API uses the simple-encryptor npm package to encrypt and decrypt the mongo db password stored in the config file.

 npm install -g nsp